Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 ### Review comments
 - In register user on line 31 the column for username is capitalizes as ‘Username’ which might be causing problems when registering a user that already exists.
 When trying to register with a username that exists a 500 internal server error occurs instead of raising the http exception that the username exists
+- Simplify the endpoint url in users.py from users/users/register to just users/register

 ### user.py has been updated for the above review comments